- Ph.d., University of South Florida

-British Empire, Africa and the Caribbean, the Black Atlantic, decolonization, history of science and medicine, women’s and gender history
+British Empire, Africa and the Caribbean, imperialism and decolonization, resistance movements, history of medicine and global health.

 “Insecurities of Empire: Struggles over Health Reform in Interwar Barbados,” Journal of Colonialism and Colonial History 18:3 (Winter 2017)

 “‘Making His Way to the Heart of India’: British Missionaries, Indian Nationalism, and Religious Belonging in Post World War I India.”
 British Scholar 3:1 (September 2010)